mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 - UniPC

 Detailed illustrations and comparison of these schedulers can be viewed in [Diffusion Process Schedulers](docs/en/schedulers.md).

+### Inference on pre-trained models derived from SD

+You could infer with other existing pre-trained models derived from SD, which has undergone extensive fine-tuning processes or trained from scratch on specific datasets.
+Convert the weights from torch to mindsport format first and do inference with samplers.

+Here we provide an example of running inference on the Deliberate Model.
+Please refer to the instructions here, [Inference with the Deliberate Model](docs/en/Inference_with_Deliberate.md).

 ### Training with v-prediction